 Several considerations will be made during the development of this project.
-The main parties that would taken into consideration are the upper secondary school students and upper secondary school teachers.
-It will also be based on the biology subject syllabus that is being practiced by International schools in Malaysia.
+The main parties that would taken into consideration are the lower primary school students and lower primary school teachers.
+It will also be based on the mathematics subject syllabus that is being practiced by primary schools in Malaysia.
 This project is being developed for:

-- a) The upper secondary (form 4-5) students aged between 16 to 17 years old.
-It can also be used by SPM students.
-It is design to make biology learning more interesting and effective.
-It also to increase the computer literacy among students. - b) Secondary school teachers.
+a) The lower primary (standard 1-2) students aged between 7 to 8 years old.
+It can also be used by pre-school children.
+It is design to make math learning more interesting and effective.
+It also to ensure that children are exposed to information technology at an early age.

+- b) Primary school teachers.
 It is a teaching tool that can be conducted in classes.
-It is an advance teaching approach that is going along with the rapid changes in the technology world.
+It is an advance teaching approach that is going along with the rapid changes in the technology world. - c) Parents of primary school children.
+Parents will be able to give extra guidance to their children at home.